pfdubois/BridgeBidding/source/Lebensohl.rst

 The Lebensohl idea is perhaps the key idea of advanced bidding.
-This idea is applicable in a wide variety of competitive situations, but most begin by learning it as a way of dealing with interference over a 1N opener.
+This idea is applicable in a wide variety of competitive situations, but we begin by learning it as a way of dealing with interference over a 1N opener.
 It can also be used after partner doubles a 2-level preempt or when opponents interfere over a 2♣ opener, or after an opener's reverse, and in other competitive situations.
-We will begin with the defense to 1N overcalls, and cover the other situations later.
+We cover the other situations later.

 What these seemingly different situations have in common is that a bidder has to differentiate different hand types but is running out of room to do so at a reasonable level.
-While frequently the word Lebensohl is used to refer to a bid of 2N, that's really a misuse.
-Rather, 2N as Lebensohl is the signature bid of an idea.
+While frequently the word Lebensohl is used to refer to a bid of 2N relaying to 3♣, that's really a misuse.
+Rather, 2N as a relay to 3♣ is the signature bid of an idea.

 A variant, Transfer Lebensohl, is becoming popular among experts.
 A lesson on it is available from Gavin Wolpert at wolpertbridge.com.

+There never was a player named Lebensohl, and Kenneth Lebensold, who got the credit at one time, denies having created it.
+So arguably the convention should be spelled lebensohl.

 Lebensohl After We Open 1N
 --------------------------